BetyMehide/chat-app/README.md

     Double check that docker got installed by running `docker-compose --version`.

+2. Build the container by running the following from the repository's root folder: `docker-compose -f docker/chat-app.yml build`

-2. From this repository's root folder start the docker container containing the app: `docker-compose -f docker/chat-app.yml up`
+2. Then start the docker container containing the app: `docker-compose -f docker/chat-app.yml up`

 3. You should now be able to access the app at `http://0.0.0.0:8000/chat`